freenas/freenas-docs/userguide/services.rst

  testparm /usr/local/etc/smb4.conf

-If clients have problems connecting to the CIFS share, go to :menuselection:`Services --> CIFS` and verify that "Server maximum protocol" is set to "SMB2".
+If clients have problems connecting to the CIFS share, go to :menuselection:`Services --> CIFS` and verify that :guilabel:`Server maximum protocol` is set to :guilabel:`SMB2`.

 It is recommended to use a dataset for CIFS sharing.
-When creating the dataset, make sure that the "Share type" is set to Windows.
+When creating the dataset, make sure that the :guilabel:`Share type` is set to Windows.

 **Do not** use :command:`chmod` to attempt to fix the permissions on a CIFS share as it destroys the Windows ACLs.
 The correct way to manage permissions on a CIFS share is to manage the share security from a Windows system as either the owner of the share or a member of the group that owns the share.
-To do so, right-click on the share, click "Properties" and navigate to the "Security" tab.
+To do so, right-click on the share, click :guilabel:`Properties` and navigate to the :guilabel:`Security` tab.
 If you already destroyed the ACLs using :command:`chmod`, :command:`winacl` can be used to fix them.
 Type :command:`winacl` from :ref:`Shell` for usage instructions.

 The `Common Errors
 <http://www.samba.org/samba/docs/man/Samba-HOWTO-Collection/domain-member.html#id2573692>`_